ukaea/imas_mapping_workshop/installation_handson.md

 ---
 <!-- slide template="[[tpl-ukaea-title]]" -->

-# Installation Hands-On
-## IMAS UDA workshop, ITER
+## IMAS UDA Workshop
+# IMAS-UDA Hands-On
-#### Jonathan Hollocombe, November 2023
+#### _<u>Jonathan Hollocombe</u>, Adam Parker, Stephen Dixon_ <br> November 20, 2023 &#8212; ITER

 ---
+## Overview

+- This hands-on will cover how to install & configure UDA
+- It will then cover how to use UDA as part of IMAS
+- It will be split into 2 sessions depending on how much material we get through in the time
+- If time permits additional topics can be covered such as SSL, debugging, etc.
+	- If not the material will be available for offline exercises

+---
 ## Contents

-- Install dependencies
-- Git clone
-- CMake config
-- Build
-- Install
-- Installing pyuda
-- Configure server
+- Installing and configuring a UDA server
-	- machine.d
-- Test connection
-	- Telnet (or nc -zv)
-	- uda_cli
-- Running tests
+- Using UDA CLI & pyuda
-- Installing plugins
+- Building and installing plugins
-- Test plugin calls
+- Using UDA in IMAS
-- SSL authentication
+- Configuring UDA SSL
+- Debugging UDA using gdb
-- Debugging a server
+- Installing UDA production server

 ---
-## UDA installation workshop

-This workshop will cover

-- Building and installation of UDA
-- Configuring a UDA server
-- Testing UDA server connection
-- Installing plugins
-- SSL authentication
-- Debugging (time depending)

----
 ## Workshop format

 - Each section will have some technical details
-- Any hands-on exercises will be marked with __Task__
+- Any hands-on exercises will be marked with __Task \#N__
-- We will stop at each task to let people complete them
+- We will stop at each task to let people complete them before moving on
 - Please ask questions as we go

 ---